 First step: one person of the nascent team serves as the initial enrollee in a group that is still vacant.
-I have created 50 groups.
+I have created enough groups to serve the needs of the class.
 When the initial enrollee first joins a group, they must always pick the lowest group number that is vacant.